ujjwal-9/mesh-reconstruction/README.md

 #### 2. **Validation of Floor Reorientation**
 - The transformed point cloud is passed through the pipeline, and the alignment of the floor plane is verified.
 - Metrics such as the alignment of the floor normal to `[0, -1, 0]` and the position of the centroid at the origin are used as validation criteria.

-#### 3. **Comparison of Results**
-- Before-and-after visualizations of the point cloud ensure that the transformations and reconstructions were applied correctly.
-- The aligned point cloud and reconstructed mesh are evaluated for consistency and visual fidelity.
 ---

 ## Where the Approach Works Well